 |View the list of individuals on the account from (account) > Account settings > Account > Summary.||fa-check||fa-check||fa-check||fa-check|

 Add, edit, delete account Admins, Users, and Restricted Users.

-Here is a basic summary of user rights for your New Relic account's dashboards and features.
+Here is a basic summary of user rights for your New Relic account's pages and features.

 * The ability for individuals to use change or delete functions will depend on the specific New Relic feature or subscription level.
-For example, if available, Users can create and view custom dashboards, key transactions, and plugins, but Restricted Users can only view them (not create them).
-However, both Users and Restricted Users can use the Embed and Note features for any available dashboard.
+For example, if available, Users can create and view custom s, key transactions, and plugins, but Restricted Users can only view them (not create them).
+However, both Users and Restricted Users can use the Embed and Note features for any available page.